EmotionalLove/mapartbot/README.md

 All commands are prefixed by an exclamation mark `!`.

 ## Building
-Building can be done easily with `mvn install`.
-Because I don't know why maven won't package JNBT with the jar, you'll have to drop JNBT binaries in yourself.
+Building can be done easily with `gradlew.bat build` or `./gradlew build`.
+Because I don't know why Gradle won't package JNBT with the jar, you'll have to drop JNBT binaries in yourself.

 ## Using
 The `!help` command: